Optimal Online Generalized Linear Regression with Stochastic Noise and Its Application to Heteroscedastic Bandits: Optimal Stochastic Online Generalized Linear Regression

+In some real-world scenarios, however, the sub-Gaussianity condition (Condition \ref{cond:noise:1}) may be too strong for general zero-mean noise.

+In this subsection, we consider another assumption that the variance of $\epsilon_t$ is not larger than $\sigma^2$, which is formally stated in Condition \ref{cond:noise:2}.
+To remove the sub-Gaussianity condition, we introduce a new parameter $R$ in Condition \ref{cond:noise:2}, serving as a large uniform upper bound on the noise $\{\epsilon_t\}_{t\in[T]}$.

-\begin{theorem}[Gap-dependent regret bound for bandits with heteroscedastic sub-Gaussian noise] Suppose Assumption \ref{asm:function} and \ref{asm:subg} hold and $|f^*(a)| \le C$ for all $a \in \cA$.
-Let $\sigma_{\max} = \max_{t \in [T]} \sigma_t$ and suppose $\sigma_{\max} > \overline{\sigma}$.
-If we apply Algorithm \ref{alg:2} as a subroutine of Algorithm \ref{alg:1} (in line 9) and set $\beta_{t, l}$ as the same value in Theorem \ref{thm:warmup1}, then with probability at least $1 - \delta$, the regret of Algorithm \ref{alg:1} for the first $T$ rounds is bounded as follows:
+\begin{theorem}[Regret of FTRL] Set $\lambda = 4A^2K^2/\kappa$ and assume that the noise $\epsilon_t$ satisfy Condition \ref{cond:noise:2} at all rounds $t\in [T]$, then with probability at least $1 - 2\delta$, the regret of Algorithm \ref{alg:FTRL} for the first $T$ rounds is bounded as follows:

 \end{theorem}